What is the Western Association of Schools and Colleges (WASC)?

 What is Leigh High School’s current WASC accreditation status?

-Where is Leigh High School currently at in the WASC accreditation process?
+Where is Leigh High School currently, in the WASC accreditation process?

-The evaluation team commended Leigh High School for achieving growth in the following areas over the last two years:
+The evaluation team commended Leigh High School for achieving growth in many areas over the last seven months:

 - Improved administrative structure